xxmathias/librepods/AAP Definitions.md

 # LICENSE

-AirPods like Normal (ALN) - Bringing Apple-only features to Linux and Android for seamless AirPods functionality!
-Copyright (C) 2024 Kavish Devar
+LibrePods - AirPods liberated from Apple’s ecosystem Copyright (C) 2025 LibrePods contributors

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published